-The idea came out of the blue and surprised me.
-Jenny had been in ill health all her life and was not well at the time: but she was over 70 and hadn’t made a will or thought about this before?
+The suggestion came out of the blue and surprised me.
+Jenny had been in ill health all her life and was not well at the time.
+I supressed my instant, sisterly, reaction: she was over 70 and hadn’t made a will or thought about this before?

 But after thinking a bit more James and I said ‘Yes’.
 Partly because we were her nearest relatives and partly because we both loved her work.
-And the plan then was to have an exhibition of the latest work – selling most of it would make the task a lot easier.
+And the plan then was to have an exhibition of the latest work – if most had been sold it would make the task a lot easier.

 After we had said yes we didn’t think about it for another two years.
 Our first mistake.